openvinotoolkit/model_server/demos/common/export_models/README.md

                         precision of the exported model --config_file_path CONFIG_FILE_PATH
-                        path to the config file --overwrite_models    version of the model --kv_cache_precision {u8}
+                        path to the config file --overwrite_models    Overwrite the model if it already exists in the models repository --kv_cache_precision {u8}
                         u8 or empty (model default).
 Reduced kv cache precision to u8 lowers the cache size consumption.
   --block_size BLOCK_SIZE